 Santos roles embedded within the State MEECC/ DoT IMT Main responsibilities CMT Liaison Officer 6 Provide a direct liaison between the Santos CMT and the State MEECC.
 Facilitate effective communications and coordination between the Santos CMT Leader and the SMPC.
 Offer advice to SMPC on matters pertaining to Santos' crisis management policies and procedures.
 Deputy Incident Controller Provide a direct liaison between the DoT IMT and the Santos IMT.
 Facilitate effective communications and coordination between the Santos Incident Commander and the DoT Incident Controller.
 Offer advice to the DoT Incident Controller on matters pertaining to the Santos incident response policies and procedures.
 Offer advice to the Safety Coordinator on matters pertaining to Santos' safety policies and procedures particularly as they relate to Santos employees or contractors operating under the control of the DoT IMT.
-Deputy Intelligence Officer + As part of the DoT Intelligence Team, assist the Intelligence Officer in the performance of their duties in relation to situation and awareness. + Facilitate the provision of relevant modelling and predications from the Santos IMT. + Assist in the interpretation of modelling and predictions originating from the Santos IMT. + Facilitate the provision of relevant situation and awareness information originating from the DoT IMT to the Santos IMT. + Facilitate the provision of relevant mapping from the Santos IMT. + Facilitate the provision of relevant mapping from the Santos IMT. + Facilitate the provision of relevant mapping from the Santos IMT. + Facilitate the provision of relevant mapping from the Santos IMT. + Facilitate the provision of relevant mapping from the Santos IMT.
-Deputy Planning Officer As part of the DoT Planning Team, assist the Planning Officer in the performance of their duties in relation to the interpretation of existing response plans and the development of incident action plans and related sub-plans.
-Facilitate the provision of relevant IAP and sub-plans from the Santos IMT.
-Assist in the interpretation of the Santos OPEP from Santos.
-Assist in the interpretation of the Santos IAP and sub-plans from the Santos IMT.
-Facilitate the provision of relevant IAP and sub-plans originating from the DoT IMT to the Santos IMT.
-Facilitate the provision of relevant IAP and sub-plans originating from the DoT IMT to the Santos IMT.
-Facilitate the provision of relevant components of the resource sub-plan originating from the DoT IMT to the Santos IMT.
+Deputy Intelligence Officer + As part of the DoT Intelligence Team, assist the Intelligence Officer in the performance of their duties in relation to situation and awareness. + Facilitate the provision of relevant modelling and predications from the Santos IMT. + Assist in the interpretation of modelling and predictions originating from the Santos IMT. + Facilitate the provision of relevant situation and awareness information originating from the Santos IMT. + Facilitate the provision of relevant situation and awareness information originating from the DoT IMT to the Santos IMT. + Facilitate the provision of relevant mapping from the Santos IMT. + Facilitate the provision of relevant mapping from the Santos IMT. + Facilitate the provision of relevant mapping originating from the Santos IMT. + Facilitate the provision of relevant mapping originating from the Santos IMT.
+Deputy Planning Officer + As part of the DoT Planning Team, assist the Planning Officer in the performance of their duties in relation to the interpretation of existing response plans and the development of incident action plans and related sub-plans. + Facilitate the provision of relevant IAP and sub-plans from the Santos IMT. + Assist in the interpretation of the Santos OPEP from Santos. + Assist in the interpretation of the Santos IAP and sub-plans from the Santos IMT. + Facilitate the provision of relevant IAP and sub-plans originating from the DoT IMT to the Santos IMT. + Facilitate the provision of relevant IAP and sub-plans originating from the DoT IMT to the Santos IMT. + Assist in the interpretation of Santos' existing resource plans. + Facilitate the provision of relevant components of the resource sub-plan originating from the DoT IMT to the Santos IMT.
 (Note this individual must have intimate knowledge of the relevant Santos OPEP and planning processes).